MatheusHH/credit_card_validator/README.md

 Or install it yourself as:

     $ gem install credit_cards_validator
-and require it in your file or terminal.
+and require it in your file or terminal like this: require 'credit_card_validator'.
 ## Usage

 You only need to do this: